SamuelNw/Arbitrage-Check/README.md

 - On the technical side, these sites are quite dynamic and errors easily come up.
 - There are still more bugs and need for better error handling (in progress)
 - Depending on the number of events, the program might take several minutes to complete.

+## INFO:
+- The main branch has some bug as a result of the rearrangement of files, in the mean time, checkout the "tander" branch that works just fine.